Swarthmore/moodle-local_accessibility_filescan/README.md

-# moodle-local_a11y_check
+# moodle-local_accessibility_filescan

-## A Moodle plugin that scans your course files for accessibility.

-This plugin consists of a scheduled task that looks for PDFs within courses, evaluates their a11y, then saves the results to the Moodle database
+This plugin is a scheduled task that scans your Moodle instance for PDFs, and performs accessibility checks on them.
+Results can be viewed from the plugin table in your Moodle database, or through your Moodle site using the [block_accessibility_filescan](https://github.com/swarthmore/moodle-block_accessibility_filescan) plugin.

 ## Dependencies